 Content partnership and partnership marketing

 Despite all of the changes Google has made to prevent 'gaming their system' and paying for links, it is still completely acceptable in the SEO and marketing industry to pay for links.
 Paid links are a bit taboo, and is hardly talked about in the SEO world.
 Buying or selling links is a violation of Google’s Webmaster Guidelines, and there is a penalty if you get caught.
 However, most brands are still doing it.
 Paid links are where you pay a brand to place a link on their site (usually by writing a blog post for them).
 Through your link strategy, you’ll have to vet whether or not the risk is worth taking.

 If you decide to pay for links, they are expensive (usually $400 minimum a link) and require a lot of time and strategy to find the right partner, create content for their website that is natural and useful, and develop a backlink strategy for your business.
 If you're looking for a white hat partner to help you build paid links, there are also many tools out there to assist in link-building initiatives.
 We have vetted a few and highly recommend AudienceBloom and Outreach Mama.
 Outside of those two partners, tread carefully when evaluating link building partners to work with and ensure you don't get caught up in link networks.

 Link building is an art and one of the most challenging parts of an SEOs job.
 However, link building is important (if you haven’t gotten that from this post already)!
-It absolutely should be a central component of your growth strategy, and is central to First Page clients' SEO strategy.
-If you need help establishing a link building strategy and building links, contact us.
+It absolutely should be a central component of your growth strategy.